The Thorsborne Trust

 Guided by past Wildlife Queensland patron, the late Margaret Thorsborne, the Trust has over the past 20 years, initiated and actively supported, financed and promoted a range of projects and activities, in keeping with its aims.
-These include the following:
+These include the below activities.

 - Financial support for scientific research into native species and habitat in the region, including: